curvednebula/curvednebula.com/src/photocurves/index.md

 ## Frequently asked questions

-### Which platforms support Photo Curves?

-Photo Curves is available as a native app on Android, iOS, iPadOS, and macOS.
-The online photo editor also works in modern browsers on Windows, Linux, macOS, and other supported systems.

 ### Can Photo Curves create `.cube` LUT files?

 Yes.
-You can create a color grade and export it as a standard `.cube` 3D LUT file for compatible applications.
+You can export your color grading preset as a standard `.cube` 3D LUT file for compatible applications.

-### Is the online photo editor free?

-Yes.
-The browser-based Photo Curves photo editor is free to use.
-Video editing is limited to the native apps.

 ### What is the difference between a preset and a LUT?